eriksilver/eriksilver.github.io/_portfolio/bloctodooff.md

 ---
 layout: post
-title: To Do App with self-destructing tasks
+title: To-Do App with a Twist
 thumbnail-path: "img/todo-app-MB.png"
-short-description: Built a self-destructing to-do list application.
+short-description: A to-do list application with "self-destructing" tasks

 ---